ODIM-Project/ODIM/docs/README.md

 | /redfish/v1/LicenseService                      | GET                  | `Login`             |
 | /redfish/v1/LicenseService/Licenses/            | GET                  | `Login`             |
 | /redfish/v1/LicenseService/Licenses/{LicenseID} | GET                  | `Login`             |

->**NOTE:**
->To access Redfish message registries, ensure that you have a minimum privilege of `Login`.
-If you do not have the necessary privileges, you will receive an HTTP `403 Forbidden` error.

 ## Viewing the license service root